chrishoen/AlphaFiles/README.md

 # AlphaFiles
 ### settings and parameters text files

-This repo contains a directory structure of settings and parameters text files that are used by various other repos.
+This repo contains a directory structure of settings and parameters text files that are used by various programs.

-For windows, the files are located in C:\Alpha\Files For linux, the files are located in /opt/alpha/files
+For windows, the files are located in C:\Alpha\Files

+For linux, the files are located in /opt/alpha/files

 This allows parms files to be located in a central location that has a git repo.